Gulf of Aqaba: Cities and Commercial Significance

 At this northern end of the gulf are three important cities: Taba in Egypt, Eilat in Israel, and Aqaba in Jordan.
-As the only point of access to the Red Sea for the Israel and Jordan, the gulf has held and continues to hold commercial and strategic importance especially.
-In the case of the Israel, these few kilometers' access to the gulf were included in the original (never implemented) 1947 UN Palestine Partition Plan and became crucially important for trade during times of hostility with its neighbors (e.g. when Egypt closed access to the Suez Canal), while Jordan's 26 km shoreline on the gulf is the only part of Jordan's borders preventing it from being completely landlocked.
-The gulf also is home to popular resorts for tourists seeking to enjoy the warm climate.
+As the only point of access to the Red Sea for Israel and Jordan, the gulf has held and continues to hold commercial and strategic importance, especially.
+In the case of Israel, these few kilometers' access to the gulf were included in the original (never implemented) 1947 UN Palestine Partition Plan and became crucially important for trade during times of hostility with its neighbors (e.g. when Egypt closed access to the Suez Canal), while Jordan's 26 km shoreline on the gulf is the only part of Jordan's borders preventing it from being completely landlocked.
+The Gulf is also home to popular resorts for tourists seeking to enjoy the warm climate.

 Further south, Haql is the largest Saudi Arabian city on the gulf.
 On Sinai, Sharm el-Sheikh and Dahab are the major centres.

 The largest population center is Aqaba, with a population of 148,398 (2015), followed by Eilat with a population of 50,724 (2020).